hmrc/contact-frontend/README.md

 ## Creating customized customer contact forms <a name="creating-own-customer-contact-forms"></a>

-Currently it is not possible to customize forms in ways other than described above.
+Currently, it is not possible to customize forms in ways other than described above.
 If you have business requirements to customize customer contact form, please get in touch with PlatUI team ([#team-platui](https://hmrcdigital.slack.com/messages/team-plat-ui/))

 [[Back to the top]](#top)